click on the menu below to navigate this site

 Downtown Selma.

 And I would be depressed if I stayed in Selma.
-Despite its amazing history, as David has described, it is also the poorest place we have visited in America and with the appearance of one of the poorest in all our world travels.
-The downtown is crumbling into dust and people look like they are suffering.
-The monument garden to the civil rights marches appeared to have been set up within recent years, but it was already neglected and felt like a wasteland.
-The antebellum mansion was fascinating, but as we wandered around and listened to how the owner summoned his "servants" not slaves, I felt disgusted at how easy it is to slip into romanticized nostalgia about the past.
+Despite its amazing history, as David has described, it is also the poorest place we have visited in America and appears to be one of the poorest in all our world travels.
+The downtown is crumbling into dust, and people look like they are suffering.
+The monument garden to the civil rights marches appeared to have been set up in recent years, but it was already neglected and felt like a wasteland.
+The antebellum mansion was fascinating, but as we wandered around and listened to how the owner summoned his "servants"—not slaves—I felt disgusted at how easy it is to slip into romanticized nostalgia about the past.

 Friday, September 5, 2008: Jackson, Mississippi